 Councillors: "We, the Councillors of the City of Ballarat, declare that we will carry out our duties in the best interests of the community, and through collective leadership will maintain the highest standards of good governance."

-Mayor: "I respectfully acknowledge the Wadawurrung and Dja Dja like to welcome members of the public in the gallery."
+Mayor:"I respectfully acknowledge the Wadawurrung and Dja Dja Wurrung People, the traditional custodians of the land, and I would like to welcome members of the public in the gallery."